Homotopy Methods for Convex Optimization: Examples of Homotopies

 \subsubsection{Smoothing of Real Zero Polynomials}

-We now introduce the \emph{smoothing operator} $\mathcal{F}_{\varepsilon}$ on the space of real-zero polynomials, that converts every rigidly convex set into a smooth rigidly convex set that approximates the original set.
-For this purpose, we introduce the \emph{Renegar derivative}.
+We introduce the \emph{smoothing operator} $\mathcal{F}_{\varepsilon}$ on the space of real-zero polynomials, which transforms each rigidly convex set into a smooth rigidly convex set that approximates the original.
+This smoothing procedure was initially developed for hyperbolic polynomials \cite{Nu68, Re04} (see also \cite{Ne12} for an overview).
+Since we are working in the affine setting, we introduce the smoothing operator directly at this level.